-The precise way he worded his emails made it sound legitimate and I know FLIPKEY is a legitimate company, but alarm bells immediately started going off in my head.
+The precise way he worded his emails made it sound legitimate and I knew FLIPKEY was a legitimate company, but alarm bells immediately started going off in my head.

 I went online, and low and behold, I found a post on a site called ScamWarners.com with almost identical emails, except that instead of them being written by Michael A, they came from Michael J.

-Since then, I’ve seen more studio apartments listed on online rental sites that are renting for $1,000 with beautiful photos attached.
-Sadly, it’s too good to be true.
+After that, I saw more studio apartments listed on online rental sites that were renting for $1,000 with beautiful photos attached.
+They were all part of the rental scam.

 The purpose of this post is to warn others about rental scams like this one.
 Did he think I just got off the boat?
 Sorry, clown, I’m more street smart than that and because I have a blog, you are outed.

-Have you ever experienced a rental scam?
+Have you been a victim of rental scams?
 Please leave a comment below and share this with anyone you know who is planning to rent.